 The Black War resulted in the near-destruction of all Aboriginal people living in ‘Tasmania’ due to frequent mass killings.
 Many of our Mob view the Black War as an act of genocide (intentional action to destroy a an ethnic, national, racial, or religious group of people).
 Despite this dark history, Aboriginal people have survived in Tasmania and are a strong Community today.

-A community in Tasmania celebrate with a Corroboree.
-Image Source: State Library of NSW.
+Image: A community in Tasmania celebrate with a Corroboree.
+Mitchell Library, State Library of New South Wales.

 Pinjarra Massacre (The Battle of Pinjarra)

 The Pinjarra Massacre occurred in 1834 in ‘Western Australia’ and was the result of an attack by colonists on a group of an estimated 80 Binjareb (also spelled Pindjarup, Pinjareb) men, women and children in retaliation to an earlier fight that left a colonist dead.